 What is presentation design?

-Presentation design is focusing on the visual look of your presentation as a tool to engage your audience.
+Presentation design focuses on the visual look of your presentation as a tool to engage your audience.
 It is the way you present your information on the slide: the color scheme, combination of fonts, the way design elements are used as part of your slide.
 All of this comes together to present your message in a certain way.

 Presentation design is about finding the perfect combination of design elements to create slides that will not bore or tire your audience, but rather engage them and glue them to the slides while attentively listening.
 Whether you are looking to inform your audience, entertain them, establish credibility, or something else, well-thought-out and executed presentation slides can help you achieve this.